Resources for Finding Research Opportunities

 Research and Internship Institutes

 HRI’s are health-related internships offered each quarter in fields including medicine, physical therapy, occupational therapy, speech therapy, dentistry, pharmacy, optometry, nutrition, and public health.
-Sign up through the ICC portal!
+Sign up through the Career Center portal!
 Spaces are limited each quarter.

 The Center for Mind and Brain (CMB) is devoted to supporting the collaborative work of world-class scientists from a broad spectrum of disciplines encompassing divergent social, biological, computational and medical perspectives.
 Find out more about ongoing CMB research projects here.